SVGoogle/Text-Mining-News-Articles/README.md

 In the figure below the most common persons are shown.
 ![NER Persons wordcloud](./Results/covid19_persons_wordcloud.png "Most Common Person COVID-19 NER")

 In the figure below the most common organizations are shown.
+It can be seen that 'Trump', 'Covid' and 'Coronavirus' also have been categorised as organizations.
 ![NER Organizations wordcloud](./Results/covid19_organizations_wordcloud.png "Most Common Organizations COVID-19 NER")

 >### NER Summary
 >- Most common named from all entities related to COVID-19 topic are US, UK, China, Donald Trump, Coronavirus etc.
 >- Most common persons are: Donald Trump, Boris Johnson, Joe Biden, Andrew Cuomo, Anthony Fauci etc.
->- Most common organizations are:
+>- Most common organizations are: NHS, White House, The World Health Organization, Covid